o-flores/busca-livre/README.md

     - Practice Redux and Redux-Thunk
     - Practice using and real and complex API

+  ### To take this app to the next level:
+    - Integrate with an auth service
+    - Create a checkout page to simulate payments
+    - Use Bootstrap or other CSS Framework

   Feel free to check it out at https://o-flores.github.io/busca-livre/
 </p>